ur4me/Titanic/README.md

 ```

 ## Conclusion
 I got 79% accuracy for this one which seems to be not that bad for the first outcome.
-From next project I need to think about outliers and better ML model to solve problems.
+From next project I will use better ML model, exploratory data analysis, better ways to treat outliers & missing values and so on.